LukeShortCloud/rootpages/src/linux_distributions/chromium_os.rst

    (cr) ((<COMMIT>...)) <USER>@<HOSTNAME> ~/trunk/src/scripts $ ./set_shared_user_password.sh
    Enter password for shared user account: Password set in /etc/shared_user_passwd.txt

 Install all the packages.
-Similar to the ``setup_board`` command, everytime this command is ran it also runs ``update_chroot`` to ensure it has the latest updates.
+Similar to the ``setup_board`` command, every time this command is ran it also runs ``update_chroot`` to ensure it has the latest updates.
 Specify the ``--nowithdebug`` argument to not compile packages with debug mode enabled.
 The configuration for Portage/emerge that is used is saved to the file ``../../chroot/build/${BOARD}/packages/Packages``.

 .. code-block:: sh